Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 There is also a smaller boat ramp location in Port Adelaide, on the west side of the Port River, adjacent to the Birkenhead Tavern for smaller vessels such as tinnies, PWCs, kayaks and canoes.

 Port Adelaide has a number of public marina pontoons available, situated to the south before the Birkenhead Bridge, and west, situated in Dock One next to the Clipper Ship (see map below for exact locations).
 These pontoons are open from 7am to 10pm daily and are available for overnight vessel mooring with a maximum stay of three consecutive nights.

 For sailing or larger vessels, be aware of the Tom ‘Diver’ Derrick Bridge as you enter Port Adelaide.
-The bridge clearance is 8.65m from highest astronomical tide.
+The bridge clearance is 8.65m from the highest astronomical tide.
 To head further downstream, the Birkenhead Bridge would need to be opened, with a clearance of 5.4m at highest astronomical tide.
 It is advisable to prevent going further than the Birkenhead Bridge unless you are mooring at the Newport Quays marina.
 For information and bridge opening, phone 1800 018 313 or call on VHF radio channel 68.